What is a motility disorder?

-Problems with the function of the muscles or nerves of your digestive tract can cause a variety of motility issues for a child, including:
+If a child has problems with the function of the muscles or nerves of his digestive tract, it can cause a variety of motility issues, including:

 - Abdominal pain or distension (bloating)